 This is an example:

 There are several important highlights about this email:

-- The email mentions the name of the item I left in my cart several times: in the subject line, in the body of the email, and in an image of the product.
+The email mentions the name of the item we left in the cart several times: in the subject line, in the body of the email, and in an image of the product.
 This is a great way to remind customers about why they visited the site.